Advanced Writing: The Natural Sciences:

 Selecting Good and Evidence and Evaluating a Source.
 You will be asked to write three book reviews, one (A) on both Feynman books when we finish reading them, one (B) on Darwin's Voyage of the Beagle, and one (C) on Golub's The Limits of Medicine.
 The book reviews are intended to provide practice on how to select, elaborate upon and judge sources.
 We will discuss how a good book review usually includes some or all of the following points: the book's thesis (or theses); a synopsis or summary of its contents; the author's background or biases; his evidence; the book's context; its audience; your evaluation of it.
 We will also review the skills needed for literary analysis.

 The Short Talk.
 Talk is primary and writing secondary.
 I believe everyone can learn to write more clearly and enjoy writing more if he or she would only learn to talk on paper, to use the real language he or she might use in the classroom or any other natural situation which demands a certain coherence.
 Our course Bible, John Trimble'sWriting With Style is based on this belief.
-My lectures on writing will be devoted to trying to get everyone to use his or her tongue.
 A writer must learn to think of his material as something he is communicating to someone else; not something he or she is mumbling to him or herself in the hopeless hope that no-one will actually read it, much less read it aloud.
 To do a short talk forces the student to experience these assumptions.